Villa Holidays in Kefalonia and Ithaca

 Obviously, being a desirable holiday destination, it’s amazing that the landscape remains relatively unscarred; with only small, simple and tastefully built villas sparsely populating panoramic mountain and seasides.

-Kefalonia is a ‘magical island’, and here is what I found on my travels.
+Villa holidays in Kefalonia are utterly magical, and here is what I found on my travels.

 Experience From a Previous Visit…